I wrote RoboShell Backup because I needed something to fit my personal backup strategy.

 Depending on your Windows version, this may already be the case (see below for more information).

-When the installation has finished, the config file will automatically open in Notepad.
 You need to change the values in the config file once, according to your setup (which folders to backup, drive letters of your NAS and your USB drive).

 The setup will automatically detect the older version and update it.